 check for the

-When you run one test, you will see that there is not only the containers your
+When you run one test, you will see an additional container called

 This feature can be disabled when creating a container

-In this way even if you do not call Terminate, something will keep your environment clean.
-It will also clean itself when there is nothing left to do.
+Even if you do not call Terminate, Ryuk ensures that the environment will be kept clean and even cleans itself when there is nothing left to do.